 Human trafficking is a form of modern-day slavery that affects individuals throughout the world, including the United States.
 It is commonly regarded as one of the most pressing human rights issues of our time.
 Human trafficking impacts every community in this country across age, gender, ethnicity and socio-economic backgrounds.

 Human trafficking is one of the largest and fastest-growing criminal industries in the world.
 It is based on recruiting, harboring and transporting people for the purpose of exploitation.
 Both sex trafficking and labor trafficking occur in Kansas with adults and children as victims.
 Kansas’ location and interstate system make it a major targeted area for victims of human trafficking.

 Governor Sam Brownback has made ending the practice of human trafficking in Kansas a high priority.
-In 2013, the Governor signed a comprehensive bill into law, strengthening the State’s statues related to human trafficking, with an emphasis on protecting children from commercial sexual exploitation.
+In 2013, the Governor signed a comprehensive bill into law, strengthening the State’s statutes related to human trafficking, with an emphasis on protecting children from commercial sexual exploitation.
 Further legislative revisions have been made every State legislative session through 2017.

 The National Human Trafficking Hotline received more than 13, 897 calls in 2017, with 4,460 human trafficking cases reported.
 These statistics were last updated June 30, 2017.

 Kansas Department for Children and Families’ (DCF) role in addressing human trafficking:

 - Law enforcement is required by statute to contact DCF to request an initial assessment of suspected victims of human trafficking.

 - DCF is statutorily required to conduct an initial assessment of children/youth whom law enforcement reasonably believes are victims of human trafficking to determine “safety, appropriate and timely placement and appropriate services to meet the immediate needs of the child.”

 - Provide placement and services for victims who are placed in DCF custody